sondreb/Kontrol/README.md

 Kontrol supports only Windows at the moment, but support for Linux and OS X is planned in the future.

+## Disclaimer

+Any operations on the file system is prone to problems.
+Using Kontrol is done under no warranty.
+Make sure you take backups before using Kontrol.
+While great care is taken to avoid problems, you are using the app under your own risk.

 ## Screenshots

 ### Version 0.1